Murray918/wdi-10-lessons/unit_1/w01d01/instructor_notes/afternoon_lesson.md

 // etc.
 ```

 Are we really going to write 1000 lines of code?
+Hella Tedious.
 Programmers are _lazy_ in a good way.
 They care about efficiency.
 They do not want to write 1000 lines of the same thing with minor tweaks.
-Instead, programmers try to find shortcuts, and luckily, we can use **loops** to perform repetitive tasks.
+That would be *"doing it wrong."* Instead, programmers try to find ways to be more efficient.
+Perhaps the most fundamental ways is to use **loops** to perform repetitive tasks.

 Here is an example of a **while loop**.
-We can use 6-ish lines of code to print 1000 lines of text.
+We can use 6-ish lines of code to do 1000 things (print something 1000 times).
 This is an application of **DRY.**

 ```javascript
 let num = 1;